Spiky-73/BetterInventory/Readme.md

 - Reorganized some options in the configs
 - Added full feature list in README.md
 - Replaced string with TileDefinition when possible
+- Fixed favorite items in banks not been saved
 - Fixed crash on load with Better Game UI
 - Fixed bugs with shops